These are the states requiring people to wear masks when out in public - KVIA

 As of May 1:

-Illinois Gov. JB Pritzker ordered the use of face masks for anyone stepping outside their house.
+Gov. J.B.
+Pritzker ordered the use of face masks for anyone stepping outside their house.

 Face coverings are required while shopping at essential businesses, traveling on public transportation, picking up food, or visiting the doctor and it’s impossible to stay six feet apart.